 If you’re not planning on cooking those meats in a few days, it’s okay to freeze them.
-If frozen, take them out the freezer and let them defrost in the fridge.
+If frozen, take them out of the freezer and let them defrost in the fridge.
 If not frozen, put them in the fridge until you’re to cook.
-We’d advise you only buy these meats if you do plan to cook them sooner than later.
+We’d advise you only to buy these meats if you do plan to cook them sooner than later.

 Cold smoked pork chops are raw and have to be cooked until they reach at least 145 degrees Fahrenheit as recommended by the Department of Agriculture.
 If there are leftovers, let them cool before wrapping and putting them away.

 After handling the meat, wash hands and utensils and wipe down any surfaces the pork chops touched so that other foods do not come in contact with residue.